Sponsored by the USC Retired Faculty Association and the USC Emeriti Center

 For additional information, contact Jerry Walker, Associate Provost (Ret.) at email@example.com.

 Parking: It is recommended that you park in Structure D (with an elevator) or Structure X (without elevator).
-For Structure D, enter campus at Gate 4 on Jefferson at Royal St. (across from the Shrine).
-For Structure X, enter at Gate 3 on Figueroa at McCarthy Way.
-Structure X is closest to Doheny Library.
+For Royal Street Parking Structure, enter campus at Royal Street Entrance on Jefferson at Royal St. (across from the Shrine).
+For McCarthy Way Parking Structure, enter at McCarthy Way Entrance on Figueroa at McCarthy Way.
+McCarthy Way Parking Structure is closest to Doheny Library.
 Courtesy parking is available for retirees with a Gold Card; all others, $12.00.